Jman420/OpenSSL-QPKG/README.md

 ./buildX86.sh

-This script assumes that the repository resides in /share/PackageBuilds/OpenSSL.
-It performs the following steps:
+This script performs the following steps:
   1. Clean any existing build of OpenSSL
-  2. Configure the OpenSSL build for linux-generic32, to install binaries to /app, to install configuration files to /Apps/OpenSSL, set install prefix as /share/PackageBuilds/OpenSSL/package/x86
+  2. Configure the OpenSSL build for linux-generic32, to install binaries to /app, to install configuration files to /Apps/OpenSSL, set install prefix as
+     <Repository Path>/package/x86
   3. Build OpenSSL
   4. Test the Completed OpenSSL Build
   5. Install the Completed OpenSSL Build to the OpenSSL QDK Package Directory
   6. Clean any OpenSSL QPKG Builds
-  7. Build the OpenSSL QPKG (see /share/PackageBuilds/OpenSSL/package/builds/)
+  7. Build the OpenSSL QPKG (see <Repository Path>/package/builds/)